AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-for-a-dita-map.md

         Lists the outputs that are either waiting to be generated or are under generation process.
 The queued or in progress tasks are shown with a blue color icon before the preset name.
 You can also find the output generation setting or preset used for the queued task, the type, user who initiated the task, time since when the task is queued, and the current status.

         Click on the link to access the **Publish Dashboard** and view the current running status.
 A list of all active publishing tasks is available in the Publish Dashboard.
 The **Queued Outputs** and the **Publish Dashboard**link are displayed only when there are outputs that are either waiting to be generated or are under generation process.
-They don't appear when the output tasks have been completed.For more details on Publish Dashboard, see [Manage publish tasks using the Publish Dashboard](generate-output-publish-dashboard.md#).
+They don't appear when the output tasks have been completed.For more details on Publish Dashboard, view [Manage publish tasks using the Publish Dashboard](generate-output-publish-dashboard.md#).

     -   **Generated Outputs**